 Stand straight, shoulders pulled back.
 Chest forward.
 Take a couple of deep breaths.

-Your relaxation has began!
+Your relaxation has begun!
 And you didn’t really do anything yet, but you already feel a little better.
 Try it!

 Raise your knees one by one